Stranger Things is undoubtedly one of the TV highlights of 2016 - and it's exclusive to Netflix

 Netflix’s first foray into feature film-making is not for the faint hearted.
 This is the story of a young boy, horribly orphaned as the result of a militia attack on his village, who falls into the retinue of a brutal, yet also charming commander of a band of child soldiers.

 It’s violent, visceral and sobering, and features Idris Elba in his most impressive performance to date.
 But it’s newcomer Abraham Attah who shines brightest of all as the boy at the centre of the drama.

-The most critically acclaimed Netflix original series of 2015 tells the bloody story of Colombian cocaine kingpin Pablo Escobar and the man tasked with taking him down.
+The most critically acclaimed Netflix original series of 2015 (now two seasons strong) tells the bloody story of Colombian cocaine kingpin Pablo Escobar and the man tasked with taking him down.
 Sounds like a laugh riot, right?

 While Narcos lacks much in the way of light-relief, watching American DEA agent Steve Murphy submerge himself in a viciously amoral cesspit is a constant thrill.
 What could well be a high-minded exercise in true crime melodrama is elevated to nerve-shredding nirvana via some classy performances and the disturbing use of archive footage.
 Escobar’s brutal legacy lives on through your telebox, and the horror of it all will make you wince in anguish.

 Cowboys in space!
 The premise sounds sublimely daft, but Joss Whedon's short-lived series is packed with character.

 Nathan Fillion heads a rag-tag crew of ne'er-do-wells as they struggle to stay one step ahead of the law – and keep their spaceship flying.
 In its 14-episode run, it doesn't put a foot wrong; witty scripts, tension, memorable characters – Firefly's got them all.
 The Fox network didn't think so, though, and axed the series before it got off the ground.